 Now the market can be influenced by many factors and change very quickly.
 Rendering all planning and strategizing to be null and void.
 But here are some tried and tested strategies that are most commonly used.

 Let us just address the most popular one first and get it out of the way.
-Digital marketing is a strategy to use various electronic, digital platforms to promote your product.
+Digital marketing is a strategy to use various electronic, and digital platforms to promote your product.
 It is super effective to reach a wider audience base in different locations and very cheaply too.
 Almost everyone on the planet has at some point, if not every day experience the influence of technology.
 It would be stupid not to use such a powerful channel to get your product out there.

 Now it is important to understand that digital marketing is not just one step deal, it is the complete package.
 As it includes many other forms of marketing, which when done right simultaneously can be very effective.